ACE SF F-Series Singles Image Library

 Translated by Mary C. Tongue and Mary Ross

-F-282 EDGAR RICE BURROUGHS Beyond the Farthest Star (cover by Frank Frazetta; 1964; listed as "complete and unabridged")
+F-282 EDGAR RICE BURROUGHS Beyond the Farthest Star (cover and frontispiece by Frank Frazetta; 1964; listed as "Complete & Unabridged")

-F-287 ANDRE NORTON Key Out Of Time (cover by Emsh and interior illustration by Jack Gaughan; 1964; listed as "complete and unabridged")
+F-287 ANDRE NORTON Key Out Of Time (cover by Emsh and interior illustration by Jack Gaughan; 1964; 1st ACE printing and PBO; listed as "Complete & Unabridged")

-F-294 OTIS ADELBERT KLINE The Port of Peril (cover by Roy Krenkel Jr.; 1964; listed as "complete and unabridged")
+F-294 OTIS ADELBERT KLINE The Port of Peril (cover by Roy Krenkel Jr.; 1964; listed as "Complete & Unabridged")

-F-296 EDWIN L. ARNOLD Gulliver of Mars (original title: Lieutenant Gulliver Jones; 1964; listed as "complete and unabridged")
+F-296 EDWIN L. ARNOLD Gulliver of Mars (original title: Lieutenant Gulliver Jones; 1964; listed as "Complete & Unabridged")

 EDWIN LESTER ARNOLD (1857-1935) was the son of Sir Edwin Arnold whose book, "Light of Asia." introduced Victorian readers to the teachings of Buddha.
 "Gulliver of Mars" (c.
 1905, UK) has been seen as a prelude to Edgar Rice Burrough's Martian series that was published seven years later.

-F-297 HENRY KUTTNER The Valley of the Flame (cover by Emsh; 1964; listed as "first book publication"; uncredited co-author C. L. MOORE)
+F-297 HENRY KUTTNER The Valley of the Flame (cover by Emsh; listed as "First Book Publication"1964; ; uncredited co-author C. L. MOORE)

-ROGER SHERMAN HOAR (1887-1963) graduated from Harvard and taugh engineering and mathematics before taking charge of a company legal and patents department.
+ROGER SHERMAN HOAR (1887-1963) graduated from Harvard and taught engineering and mathematics before taking charge of a company legal and patents department.
 He also was a Wisconsin senator.
-He wrote for most of the pulp magazines druing the 1930's and 1940's.
-The "Radio Man" series, from which three novels were finally published, all appeared as magazine serializations between 1924 and 1926.
+He wrote for most of the pulp magazines during the 1930's and 1940's.
+The "Radio Man" series, from which three novels were finally published, all appeared as magazine serializations (Argosy All Story Weekly) between 1924 and 1926.

 Collection of stories that originally appeared in the pulp magazine "Weird Tales" in 1939.

-F-307 GARDNER F. FOX Warrior of Llarn (cover by Frank Frazetta; 1964; listed as "first book publication")
+F-307 GARDNER F. FOX Warrior of Llarn (cover and frontispiece by Frank Frazetta; listed as "First Book Publication"1964; )

 F-307 (back cover)

-F-308 ANDRE NORTON Judgment on Janus (cover by Alex Schomburg; 1964; listed as "complete and unabridged")
+F-308 ANDRE NORTON Judgment on Janus (cover by Alex Schomburg; 1964; listed as "Complete & Unabridged")

 F-311 DONALD A. WOLLHEIM (ed) Swordsmen in the Sky (cover by Frank Frazetta; 1964)